williamwolf11/ESP32_IRUniversalRemote/README.md

 Our initial, planned schedule was as follows:

 Week 9 - Recognize and read IR signals - we will quantify/test this milestone by having our signals print unique and appropriate output into the Serial Port.
 Successfully send out a simple, one-button command to the TV.
-We will start with an on/off button, and we will test this by making sure it works on both Will's TV AND Sammy’s TV.\
+We will start with an on/off button, and we will test this by making sure it works on both Will's TV AND Sammy’s TV.

-Week 10 - Send out a series of signals with proper timing, and start to work on bluetooth\
+Week 10 - Send out a series of signals with proper timing, and start to work on bluetooth.

-Week 11 - Allow the user to program the remote with a sequence of signals of their choosing and finish bluetooth work\
+Week 11 - Allow the user to program the remote with a sequence of signals of their choosing and finish bluetooth work.

-Week 12 - Finish up and debug - final touches
+Week 12 - Finish up and debug - final touches.

 # Issues: